Customizing Reports#

 Open the property list file in Xcode or use PlistBuddy

 to modify the property list file.
-(See Modifying the Property List File above).
+(See Modifying the Property List File).
 For demonstration purposes, PlistBuddy

 will be used.